dorishsiao007/ac-movie-list/README.md

 - searching movies by title
 - add movies to your favorite list
 - manage your favorite list
+- change view page mode by list bar or card mode

 ### Searching
 type the title of the movies in search bar